-I know a lot of people are going through some very real challenges, and the holidays truly are painful and lonely.
-I definitely don’t want to minimize that.
+A lot of people are going through some very real challenges, and the holidays truly are painful and lonely.
+We definitely don’t want to minimize that.

-But allow me to say a few words to the rest of us, who are not dealing with a major loss or challenge: Christmas doesn’t have to be stressful.
+But here are a few words to the rest of us, who are not dealing with a major loss or challenge: Christmas doesn’t have to be stressful.

-For me, a big part of that is choosing the right attitude.
-I prefer to go in with a positive outlook.
-I expect Christmas to be great, and I hope you do the same.
-I guess it just depends on how we define a “great Christmas.”
+A big part of that is choosing the right attitude.
+Go in with a positive outlook.
+Expect Christmas to be great.
+(Depending on how you define a “great Christmas.”)